Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Background and Motivation

 \textbf{Single Task Attacks}: In the white-box setting, one of the most prevalent strategies for generating the adversarial perturbation $\delta$ is to maximize the loss function $\mathcal{L}$ by following the gradient ascent direction.
 This was originally done with the Fast Gradient Sign Method (FGSM) attack proposed in~\cite{ goodfellow2014explaining}.
 Since the advent of FGSM, numerous improvements to the attack have been proposed.
-While enumerating all improvements over FGSM is beyond the scope of this paper, several important attack updates are worth noting.
+Although enumerating all the improvements in FGSM is beyond the scope of this paper, several important attack updates are worth noting.
 Updated attacks include the Projected Gradient Descent (PGD) attack~\cite{madry2018towards}, which adds a randomized start and makes FGSM iterative.
 The Momentum Iterative Momentum (MIM)~ \cite{dong2018boosting} adds momentum to the gradient ascent optimization.
-More recently, in APGD~\cite{croce2020reliable}, an adaptive step size has been shown to be one of the most effective single task white-box attacks, even against adversarial trained models~\cite{mahmood2021robustness}.
+More recently, in APGD~\cite{croce2020reliable}, an adaptive step size has been shown to be one of the most effective white-box attacks for a single task, even against adversarial trained models~\cite{mahmood2021robustness}.